-- □ If existing software supports IPv6: - Are deployed software versions consistent across infrastructure? - Recommend maximum of two variations (easier troubleshooting, bug tolerance, etc) - □ If existing software does not support IPv6: - Cost of upgrade to a version which does? - Testing for existing feature compatibility: - A software image with IPv6 may have "lost" features required for the existing operational network
+□ If existing software supports IPv6:

+- Are deployed software versions consistent across infrastructure?
+Recommend maximum of two variations (easier troubleshooting, bug) - Recommend maximum of two variations (easier troubleshooting, bug tolerance, etc) - If existing software does not support IPv6: - Cost of upgrade to a version which does? - Testing for existing feature compatibility: - A software image with IPv6 may have "lost" features required for the existing operational network